Expected Long-term Impact

 Earned Revenue HelpEarned revenue represents income generated in direct exchange for a product or service.Earned income includes income from government contracts.

 Financial figures through 2011 are taken from the Moms Alive or DCO 990.
 Beginning in 2012, financial figures taken from Lifeline Children's Services Form 990, prepared by Steve Richardson & Company, PC.
-The 2013 Projected Revenue and Expenses displayed here reflect TN portions of Lifeline Children's Services programs, specifically.
+2013 financial data taken from Lifeline Children's Services audited financials; 2013 Form 990 is unavailable.
+2013 Projected Revenue and Expenses displayed here reflect TN portions of Lifeline Children's Services programs, specifically.

 Early childhood education and pre-K programs embrace the crucial stages of brain development in children that when ignored, put children at risk for entering the public school system with an avoidable early learning deficit that will hamper their ability to learn and succeed in school and in life.
 Almost 90 percent of brain development occurs before a child is old enough to enter kindergarten, but many families cannot afford quality early education programs.